johnmckay-reward/explore-ni/ui/README.md

-# Explore NI UI
+# NI Experiences UI

-Frontend application for the Explore NI platform - a marketplace for Northern Ireland experiences.
+Frontend application for the NI Experiences platform - a marketplace for Northern Ireland experiences.

 ## Tech Stack